 Does your shower drain block and water builds up on the shower floor?

-If this is the case, chances are your sewer drain is partially or completely blocked, but if you act quickly and get to the blockage in its early stages you may be able to save yourself some dollars by trying these three handy tips.
+If this is the case, chances are your sewer drain is partially or completely clogged, but if you act quickly and get to the blockage in its early stages you may be able to save yourself some dollars by trying these three handy tips.

 When trying to unblock a shower drain, the first action to try is a cup plunger.
 Cup plungers can be purchased through any hardware store, they are cheap to buy and easy to use.
 Half fill the shower with hot water and place the cup plunger over the waste hole creating a seal between the plunger and the waste pipe.
 Push the plunger with force up and down 6-10 times to unclog the drain whilst maintaining the seal, then release the plunger.
 You may need to repeat this several times before you dislodge the obstruction and unblock the drain.